syschelle/bpstracker/README.md

 The mobile header is designed to avoid crowding:

-- menu button on the left
+- hamburger menu on the left
-- page title and user role in the center
+- page title and role in the center
 - theme toggle on the right
 - air sensor values in a separate responsive row

-The navigation menu is available through a hamburger button and is hidden when not needed.
+The side navigation is detached and can be opened or closed with the hamburger button.

 ---

-## Supported data sources
+## Supported devices and sensors

 BPSTracker currently focuses on Shelly devices.